 No, they went back to Jerusalem, the very place of Jesus' execution and tomb - the tomb incidentally of a prominent member of the Jewish Council called Joseph of Arimathea.
-In short, Jesus was buried in tomb whose whereabouts were known to a number of people in Jerusalem.
+In short, Jesus was buried in tomb whose whereabouts were known to a number of prominent people in Jerusalem - people who were motivated to discredit the whole idea of an empty tomb and a missing body.

 Fundamental to the disciples' preaching was the empty tomb of Jesus.
 If this preaching had been false, it would have been clearly evident to the people of Jerusalem.
-Some people would be bound to know where Jesus tomb was and / or what happened to His body.
+As above, some people would be bound to know where Jesus tomb was and / or what happened to His body.

 The population of Jerusalem at this time was about 80,000.
-Not a big city - word would have got round.
+Not a big city.
+It would therefore have been difficult for the disciples to spin falsehoods about the empty tomb without some people contradicting this.
 Clearly, it would be very difficult to win converts if one part of their teaching was so evidently false.

-(For population of Jerusalem around 30AD go to http://en.wikipedia.org/wiki/Demographics_of_Jerusalem)
+(For population of Jerusalem around 30AD go to http://en.wikipedia.org/wiki/Demographics of Jerusalem)

-So, in conclusion, I suppose we can't say that there is any concrete evidence to demonstrate that Jesus' body left earth as the disciples claimed.
+So, in conclusion, I suppose we can't say that there is any concrete evidence to demonstrate that Jesus' body left earth as the disciples claimed - other than the Gospel accounts.

-However, what is clearer is that His body disappeared - and that those with a vested interest in claiming that it was still on earth (the Romans, the Temple Authorities) couldn't prove that it actually was.
+However, what is clearer is that His body disappeared - and that those with a vested interest in claiming that it was still on earth (the Romans, the Temple Authorities) couldn't and prove that it actually was.